 If you previously marked files or folders in the tree in the file selector, whether you did that manually or by importing a file listing, those markings will remain in place unless you tick both "unmark files and folders" options.
 If you select only "unmark files and folders marked for inclusion", then only green ticks are removed.
 If you select only "unmark files and folders marked for exclusion", then only red X marks are removed.
 Leaving existing marks in place can be useful if you want to search through additional files or folders not present in the file listing.

 Finally, you can choose when PowerGREP should actually import the file listing.
 If you select "now", PowerGREP imports the file listing when you click the OK button.
-The files and folders tree on the File Selector panel will show you the result.
+The folders and files tree on the File Selector panel will show you the result.
 The imported inclusion or exclusion marks become part of the file selection just like they do when you manually include or exclude files.
 There's no way to distinguish between files and folders that you marked manually and those that were imported.
 Choose this option if you want to import the file listing just one time.

 If you're preparing a PowerGREP action that you'll reuse in the future and the action needs to adapt whenever the text file with the file listings changes, then you need to select "when executing the action".
 That tells PowerGREP to import the file listing whenever you execute the action, using the latest contents of the text file(s) you're importing file listings from.
+If you're importing from the clipboard, PowerGREP uses the text that's on the clipboard at the time you execute the action.